nikhilesh12045/AWS_Scripts/README.md

 # AWS_Scripts
-This Repo Contains Varipus scrpits for AWS Automation
+This Repo Contains Varipus scripts for AWS Automation